jannsta1/blog_ecological_restoration/readme.md

 ---> pgdump to google bucket, weekly task?
 ---> how to store X previous backups?
 - website stats - traffic, where logged in from?
-- post slug is a unique id rather than the blog title
 - add formatting options for blog posts
 - improve website aesthetic
   - add dark mode